rl-tools/raptor/README.md

     action = policy.evaluate_step(observation)[0] # the policy works on batches by default simulation.step(action) # simulation dt=10 ms
 ```
 Note that the axis conventions are FLU (x = forward, y = left, z = up).
 Please convert position, orientation, linear velocity and angular velocity into these conventions.
 The angular velocity is in the body frame.
-The action motor conventions are [front-right, back-right, back-left, front-left].
+The action motor conventions are [front-right, back-right, back-left, front-left] and the motor commands are normalized in the range [-1, 1].

 ### Usage: L2F